Schools and early years settings: the National Year of Reading 2026

 Download the starter toolkit

 To help you plan 2026, we've created a handy starter toolkit.
-It includes a full calendar view of Spring term events and activities, and a briefing presentation to prep colleagues on the National Year of Reading.
+It includes a full calendar view of spring term events and activities, and a briefing presentation to update colleagues on the National Year of Reading.

 Sign up for option 1: 'Go All In' as a whole school or setting

-- Nominate a colleague to be your National Year of Reading representative and register to our Learning Management System with their details.
+- Nominate a colleague to be your National Year of Reading representative and register with their details to our learning management system.

-- The representative will be added to your chosen phase pathway where your school or setting will follow a guided journey of the offer each term, take part in a participatory award and have the chance to win prizes.
+- The representative will be added to your chosen phase pathway where your whole school or setting will follow a guided journey of the offer each term.

 - The chosen representative will be notified of the platform opening in January.